shawnsandy/ui-pages/README.md

 Laravel UI.Pages originally (PageKit) is a quick and easy way to upgrade the standard Laravel UI to with a clean and modern Starter website or default pages-- Home Abut Contact.
 Allowing you to deploy and launch a Laravel based static marketing / promotional site in minutes.
 Allowing you to focus on the design and development from the get go.

 > If you are looking for the original PageKit package you can still find it here at [Pagekit Original](https://github.com/shawnsandy/pagekit).
-I changed the name to avoid conflict with PageKit, a php cms.
-I also used the opportunity to reboot to fix versioning to better meet semver standards.
+I have moved PageKit to and new repository and changed the name to avoid conflict with PageKit, a php cms.
+I also used the opportunity to reboot to fix/update versioning to better meet semver standards.
 Sorry for the inconvenience I hope you find the package useful.

 ![PageKit Screenshot](pagekit.png)